oxs-dev/FrontendMentorChallenges/QR Code Scanner Challenge/README.md

 ## Overview

   In this project we are tasked with creating a mock QR Code Component, the goal is to get this as similar to the provided solution.
-  While doing this project I am planning to focus on respoiveness, I want the QR Code Component to look good on all devices.
+  While doing this project I am planning to focus on responsiveness, I want the QR Code Component to look good on all devices.
-  I hope to achieve this trough flexbox and trail and error, I have never used media querires and thinkg that incorporating them into this project while be beneficial.
+  I hope to achieve this through flexbox and trial and error, I have never used media querires and things like that incorporating them into this project while be beneficial.

 ## My process